 BTO or “Build to Order” flats consistently make headlines year after year, as Singapore’s Housing Development Board (HDB) unveils much-anticipated plans for new projects on existing and future BTO sites.
 But what exactly is a BTO flat?
 And how do these launches work?

-In short, a BTO unit is a “build to order” housing project whereby Singapore citizens have the opportunity to reserve an apartment in a prime location before it has actually been built.
+An HDB BTO flat unit is a “build to order” housing project whereby Singapore citizens have the opportunity to reserve an apartment in a prime location before it has actually been built.
 Under the latest HDB rules, BTO apartments will not be constructed until 65 to 70% of the apartments planned for that particular location have been “booked” – the name given to the process of reserving your desired unit.

 Typically, HDB flats under the BTO scheme come in five variations, which are as follows: